SCREEN3

-SCREEN3 is a technology used and designed by Motorola to push news and information to mobile phones.
+SCREEN3 was a technology used and designed by Motorola to push news and information to mobile phones, particularly legacy featurephones.

 Functionality

-The SCREEN3 feature functions by downloading headlines and displaying these to the user as part of the contents of the idle screen.
-After the user has configured which feeds or channels are of interest, feed updates are continuously and automatically pushed to the handset via packet data transfers which happen in the background.
+SCREEN3 functioned by downloading data and displaying it on the phone while idle.
+After the user configured which feeds or channels are of interest, feed updates were continuously and automatically pushed to the handset via background data transfer.

 While viewing the small images and accompanying headlines ("bites") which scroll by on the screen, users can choose to view a snippet of the actual story ("the snack").
 Users then are taken to a condensed summary version of the story or headline.
 At this point, if the story is deemed sufficiently interesting, users can opt to view the full story ("the meal"), causing the web browser to be launched to retrieve the appropriate web page.

-Billing is usually set up in such a way that users are not charged for headlines and text snippets pushed to the handset, and are instead only charged any per-byte data fees when actually viewing the full story.
-Rates vary by carrier, but examples include US$0.01 per kilobyte, or US$19.99 for unlimited data access.
+Modern smartphones are capable of similar functionality via push notifications.

 Availability

 SCREEN3 became available in Motorola products starting with phones shipping near the end of 2005.
-The technology is not available on all handsets, nor is it supported by all wireless carriers, so exact availability varies.
-It also requires a data plan of some form, so customers with entry-level voice service plans will be unable to take advantage of this functionality.
+The technology was not available on all handsets, nor was it supported by all wireless carriers.
+SCREEN3 required the user to maintain a data plan through their wireless carrier, and also required subscription fees to access certain data feeds.